diku-dk/futhark/docs/uniqueness-types.rst

   let b = a[0] in
   ... // b is aliased to a (assuming a is not one-dimensional)

-:ref:`futhark-sharing` will cover sharing and sharing analysis in
+In :ref:`futhark-sharing` we will cover sharing and sharing analysis in greater detail.
-     greater detail.

 Let us consider the definition of a function returning a unique array::